 PAAM offers numerous opportunities to learn more about anthroposophic medicine wherever you are.
 Webinars, taught by highly-qualified and well-experienced anthroposophic physicians allow you the chance to learn more about specific relevant clinical approaches to various medical conditions.
 Telephone discussion groups, hosted by insightful practitioners, offer you the opportunity to be part of the conversation, to ask questions, and to meaningfully contribute to a fuller understanding of anthroposophic approaches.

-PAAM Training Webinar Series: Working Constitutionally with Children
+PAAM Training: Working Constitutionally with Children

-Adam Blanning MD, course director
+A two-year course taught by Adam Blanning MD, course director

 Pre-requisite Training: attendance of at least two years of IPMT meetings (or equivalent training).
 It is strongly recommended that participants have also completed a year of clinical mentoring.
 Participants are expected to have a working understanding of the 4-fold and 3-fold approaches in anthroposophic medicine coming into the course.
 Preparatory reading materials and resources will be provided before each session.

+The course is limited to licensed prescibers (MD, DO, PA, NP, and ND graduates of approved four-year schools).
 In order to do the required case reports, participants should be actively working with children in their clinical practice and/or be able to observe them in a classroom setting.
 There will be a case write-up required in January and May of each year.

 ...Return to the Training Overview